Haruki9767/lime-font/FONT-LICENSE.md

 The font is provided “as is”, without warranty of any kind.
 This font license applies to the font files only; the repository source code is licensed separately under the MIT License in `LICENSE`.

-For permission requests or licensing questions, contact the copyright holder through the profile links in the repository README.
+For permission questions, contact Haruki9767 through the profile links in the repository README.